 Salerno’s research caught the eye of Cardinal Mauro Gambetti, who runs St. Peter’s Basilica.
 He named Salerno and her mentor to a scientific committee formed in 2025 to discuss a possible Vatican exhibition to commemorate the anniversary of Michelangelo’s birth.

 Nothing has yet come of the committee’s work.
-But its members have downplayed the significance of Salerno’s work or refused to discuss it.
+Its members have downplayed the significance of Salerno’s work or refused to discuss it.

 Some expressed surprise at her inclusion in a committee made up of some of the leading Renaissance and Michelangelo scholars in the world, including Barbara Jatta, director of the Vatican Museums, Hugo Chapman, curator of Italian and French drawings, from 1400-1800, at the British Museum, and Wallace, professor of art history at Washington University in St. Louis.

-Jatta has distanced herself from the Vatican committee when contacted by The Associated Press.
+Jatta distanced herself from the Vatican committee when contacted by The Associated Press, saying she was named to it but that it was Gambetti's project.

 The British Museum declined to make Chapman available for comment.
 Gambetti’s office did not respond to a request.
 Other committee members declined to comment.